linode/docs/docs/kubernetes/how-to-deploy-nginx-ingress-on-linode-kubernetes-engine/index.md

 Specifically, follow the [Create an LKE Cluster](/docs/kubernetes/deploy-and-manage-a-cluster-with-linode-kubernetes-engine-a-tutorial/#create-an-lke-cluster) and [Connect to your LKE Cluster with kubectl](/docs/kubernetes/deploy-and-manage-a-cluster-with-linode-kubernetes-engine-a-tutorial/#connect-to-your-lke-cluster-with-kubectl) sections.
 {{< /note >}}

-    - To create a cluster from the Linode API, review the [Deploy and Manage a Cluster with Linode Kubernetes Engine and the Linode API](/docs/kubernetes/deploy-and-manage-lke-cluster-with-api-a-tutorial/) tutorial.
+    - To create an LKE cluster from the Linode API, review the [Deploy and Manage a Cluster with Linode Kubernetes Engine and the Linode API](/docs/kubernetes/deploy-and-manage-lke-cluster-with-api-a-tutorial/) tutorial.

         {{< note >}}
 Specifically, follow the [Create an LKE Cluster](/docs/kubernetes/deploy-and-manage-lke-cluster-with-api-a-tutorial/#create-an-lke-cluster) section.